-- Provide expert policy advice and guidance to a variety of audiences including senior staff, committees, chief officers and members, as required - Responsible for ensuring that the perspective of all branches of practice are incorporated into policy development, through liaison with committee secretaries and cross-directorate working, as appropriate - Research, analyse and develop policy proposals for consideration by senior staff, committees and members. - Develop consultation documents on policy options, risks and benefits for engagement with members, using digital and other channels of communication - Develop briefings, guidance and other practical support materials for members needing to implement policy into their practices and/or influence policy development in their locality - Prioritise and respond to ad hoc requests for policy analysis and advice as required - Represent the BMA at external meetings, conferences and other events, as required - Contribute to the development and delivery of the directorate's business plan, performance indicators and risk management plan.
+- Provide expert policy advice and guidance to a variety of audiences including senior staff, committees, chief officers and members, as required - Responsible for ensuring that the perspective of all branches of practice are incorporated into policy development, through liaison with committee secretaries and cross-directorate working, as appropriate - Research, analyse and develop policy proposals for consideration by senior staff, committees and members. - Develop consultation documents on policy options, risks and benefits for engagement with members, using digital and other channels of communication - Develop briefings, guidance and other practical support materials for members needing to implement policy into their practices and/or influence policy development in their locality - Support the development of committee objectives and strategies in areas including doctors' terms and conditions of service, education and training, and professional issues - Work closely with colleagues across policy and in particular committee leads and researchers to ensure that officers have all the information they need to progress work in their portfolios - Prioritise and respond to ad hoc requests for policy analysis and advice as required - Represent the BMA at external meetings, conferences and other events, as required - Contribute to the development and delivery of the directorate's business plan, performance indicators and risk management plan.